And if you liked this post, be sure to check out these popular posts:

 Throughout the 1980s and into the early 1990s, however, John Gotti possessed immeasurable wealth and power as boss of the Gambinos, one of New York City's "five families" of organized crime.
 And unlike previous mafia dons, Gotti adored the spotlight and lived a public life sometimes more like that of a movie star than a mobster.
 Rather than play down his exorbitant wealth, Gotti embraced it, frequently hitting up hip Manhattan restaurants and rubbing shoulders with celebrities like on-screen godfather Marlon Brando.

 But before reaching such heights of fame, John Gotti, like so many mobsters throughout history, came from humble beginnings and started his life of crime when he was just a boy.
-Before he was even 13 years old, Gotti was already running with street gangs, which soon brought him under the wing of older mobsters like Carmine Fatico, a capo in the Gambino family.
+Before he was even 13 years old, Gotti was already running with street gangs that soon brought him under the wing of older mobsters like Carmine Fatico, a capo in the Gambino family.

 And throughout this life of crime, Gotti dodged justice with cocky confidence again and again.
 His acquittal in three straight trials in the late 1980s inspired the press to dub him the "Teflon Don," a moniker that likely only boosted Gotti's false sense of his own invincibility.